marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 <pre>
 This page should work as temporary storage for src-files to be reviewed by another team;

-Most likely randomly the page has not been removed.
+Most likely randomly the page has not been removed (or even mistakenly open).
 Even there are some of the "layers" of protection-access (but is not too much proper and is not valid for this situation);